samuerikcoder/Base-Apparel-Comming-Soon-Master/README.md

 Grid System: The code demonstrates the effective use of CSS Grid to create a responsive layout for the card components.
 The body uses display grid to position the header, picture, main, and footer on the screen.

-Flexibility with Flexbox: The .flex-group and the <footer> class utilizes display: flex to create a flexible and evenly spaced layout.
+Flexibility with Flexbox: The .flex-group and the footer class utilizes display: flex to create a flexible and evenly spaced layout.
 The Flexbox model is powerful for arranging and aligning elements within containers.

-Project Planning and Structure: The HTML structure is well-organized, making use of semantic tags like <main>, <header>, <footer>, <picture>, <small>.
+Project Planning and Structure: The HTML structure is well-organized, making use of semantic tags like main, header, footer, picture, small.
 The code shows a clear separation between the main content, the header, the main, the picture and the footer.

 Responsiveness: The code demonstrates a responsive design approach using media queries.
 By defining different styles for different screen sizes, the layout adapts to varying viewport widths.